 Peer-review

-This is a good study in which the authors analyzed the the correlation between HER-2 protein expression and CRC using a case-control study and meta-analysis.
+This is a good study in which the authors analyzed the correlation between HER-2 protein expression and CRC using a case-control study and meta-analysis.
 The results are interesting and suggest that HER-2 could be an effective biomarker for the diagnosis and treatment of CRC.

 REFERENCES